riot-ci/RIOT/tests/lw_mac/README.md

 examples/default
 ================
-This application is a showcase for testing Lw-MAC communications.
-Using it for your board, you should be able to interactively use any hardware that is supported for communications among devices based on Lw-MAC.
+This application is a showcase for testing LWMAC communications.
+Using it for your board, you should be able to interactively use any hardware that is supported for communications among devices based on LWMAC.

 Usage
 =====